 You can make a search using *windows-iis*.* Keyword in the search box.
 The search result will look like the image above.
 Once the search output is complete, use Ctrl + X, and paste it to some other older, e.g., windows-iis-backup folder.

 Once done, start the Windows Update process, and you should be able to complete it this time.
 During the update, it may so happen that the Updater may roll back to a certain percentage, and then progress ahead.

 After the update is complete, delete the C:\Windows\System32\inetsrv.old folder, and the backup folder windows-iis-backup folder.
 If required, Windows will recreate these folders or when IIS is installed again.

-We hope these steps were easy to follow, and you were able to complete the Windows 10 update or Feature upgrade without any issue.
+We hope these steps were easy to follow, and that you were able to complete the Windows Update or Feature upgrade without any issues.